surma/surma.dev/content/things/js-to-asc.md

 ## Why am I doing this?
 (You can skip this)

-I really like [AssemblyScript] (ASC for short).
-It’s a very young language with a small but passionate team that built a custom compiler from a TypeScript-like language to WebAssembly.
-The reason I like it is because it allows the average web developer to make use of WebAssembly without having to learn a potentially new language like C++ or Rust (full disclosure: I am one of their backers).
+I really like [AssemblyScript] (full disclosure: I am one of their backers).
+It’s a very young language with a small but passionate team that built a custom compiler for a TypeScript-like language targeting WebAssembly.
+The reason I like AssemblyScript (or ASC for short) is because it allows the average web developer to make use of WebAssembly without having to learn a potentially new language like C++ or Rust.
 It’s important to note that the language is TypeScript-_like_.
 Don’t expect your existing TypeScript code to just compile out of the box.
-That being said, the language is intentionally trying to mimic the behavior and semantics of TypeScript (and therefore JavaScript), which means that the modifications are often mostly cosmetic.
-I always wondered if there is anything to gain from taking a piece of JavaScript, making some slight adjustments to make it valid AssemblyScript and compiling it to WebAssembly.
-When my colleague [Ingvar] happend to send me a [piece of JavaScript][glur] code that blurs images, I decided to run a small experiment to see if this excursion would be worth doing at a larger scale.
-And _oh boy_ is it worth it.
+That being said, the language is intentionally mirroring the behaviors and semantics of TypeScript (and therefore JavaScript), which means that the act of “porting” TypeScript to AssemblyScript are often mostly cosmetic, usually just adding type annotations.

+I always wondered if there is anything to gain from taking a piece of JavaScript, turning it into AssemblyScript and compiling it to WebAssembly.
+When my colleague [Ingvar] sent me a [piece of JavaScript][glur] code to blur images, I thought that this would be a perfect case study.
+I ran a quick experiment to see if it’s worth doing a deeper exploration into porting JavaScript to AssemblyScript.
+And _oh boy_ was it worth it.
+This article is that deeper exploration.

-If you want to know more about AssemblyScript, go to the [website][assemblyscript], join the [Discord] or, if you fancy, I made a [quick-start video][asc video], too.
+If you want to know more about AssemblyScript, go to the [website][assemblyscript], join the [Discord][asc discord] or, if you fancy, watch the [AssemblyScript intro video][asc video] I made with my podcast husband [Jake].

-## Why use WebAssembly ?
+## Advantages of WebAssembly

-I feel like there are a lot of people who think of WebAssembly purely as a performance primitive.
+In my perception, a lot of people think of WebAssembly purely as a performance primitive.
 It’s compiled, so it’s gotta be fast, right?
-Well, for the longest time [I have said that WebAssembly and JavaScript have the same _peak_ performance][io19 talk], and I still stand behind that.
+Well, for the longest time [I have been vocal that WebAssembly and JavaScript have the same _peak_ performance][io19 talk], and I still stand behind that.
 Given ideal conditions, they both compile to machine code and end up being equally fast.
-But there’s obviously more nuance here, and when have conditions _ever_ been ideal on the web.
-Something that is definitely better to associate with WebAssembly is that WebAssembly’s performance is _predictable_ and stable.
+But there’s obviously more nuance here, and when have conditions _ever_ been ideal on the web‽ Instead, I think it would be better if we thought about WebAssembly as a way to get _predictable_ performance.

-It’s only recently that WebAssembly has gotten access to performance primitives (like SIMD or shared-memory threads) that JavaScript cannot utilize, giving WebAssembly a _potential_ edge to predictably out-perform JavaScript.
-But there are other considerations that can make WebAssembly perform better in specific situations:
+However, it’s also important to realize that WebAssembly has recently been getting access to performance primitives (like SIMD or shared-memory threads) that JavaScript cannot utilize, giving WebAssembly a _potential_ edge to predictably out-perform JavaScript.
+There are also some other qualities of WebAssembly that might make it better suited in specific situations than JavaScript:

 ### No warmup

 For JavaScript to be turned into machine code, it needs to run a bit first.
-In V8’s case, it’s interpreter “Ignition” is optimized to make code run as _soon_ as possible.
-Meanwhile, “Sparkplug” compiles your JavaScript to byte code and takes over once it’s done.
-While both of these run your code, they make observations about your code.
-How it behaves and what kind of data you store in your variables, function parameters and so on.
+In V8’s case, its interpreter “Ignition” is optimized to make code run as _soon_ as possible.
+Meanwhile, “Sparkplug” compiles your JavaScript to byte code, taking longer but also yieling better performance.
+Once Sparkplug is done the compiled byte code takes over.
+While your code is running (either through Ignition or Sparkplug), it is closely observed by V8.
+It takes not of what kind of type of data you store in your variables, function parameters and so on.
 Once sufficient data has been collected, V8’s optimizing compiler “TurboFan” kicks in and generates low-level machine code using that type data.
-This will give a massive speed-boost.
+This will give a significant speed boost.

 WebAssembly, on the other hand, is strongly typed.
 It can be turned into machine code _straight away_.
-V8 has a streaming Wasm compiler called “Liftoff“ which is optimized to generate machine code _fast_, making sure your WebAssembly can start working as soon as possible.
-The second Liftoff is done, TurboFan kicks in and generates optimized machine code that will run faster than what Liftoff produced.
-The big difference is that the TurboFan can do its work without having to observe your Wasm first.
+V8 has a streaming Wasm compiler called “Liftoff“ which, like Ignition, is optimized to generate machine code _fast_, making sure your WebAssembly can start working as soon as possible, at the cost of generating potentially suboptimal machine code.
+The second Liftoff is done, TurboFan kicks in and both generates optimized machine code that will run faster than what Liftoff produced, but will take  longer to generate.
+The big difference to JavaScript is that the TurboFan can do its work without having to observe your Wasm first.

 ### No tierdown

 The machine code that TurboFan generates for JavaScript is only usable for as long as the assumptions about types hold.
 If TurboFan generated machine code for a funtion `f` with a number as a parameter, and now all of the sudden that function `f` gets called with an object, the engine has to fall back to Ignition or Sparkplug.
 That’s called a “deoptimization” (or “deopt” for short).
 Again, because WebAssembly is strongly typed, the types _can’t_ change.
-Not only that, but they types that WebAssembly supports were designed to map well to machine code.
+Not only that, but they types that WebAssembly supports are designed to map well to machine code.
 Deopts can’t happen with WebAssembly.

 ### Binary size

 Now this one is a bit elusive.
 According to [webassembly.org], “the wasm stack machine is designed to be encoded in a size- and load-time-efficient binary format.”
 And yet, WebAssembly is currently somewhat notorious for generating big binary blobs, at least by what is considered “big” on the web.
-WebAssembly brotli’s (and gzip’s) very well and can undo a lot of the bloat.
-However, JavaScript comes with a lot of batteries included (despite the claim that it doesn’t hava a standard library).
+WebAssembly compresses very well (via gzip or brotli), which can undo a lot of the bloat.

+It is easy to forget that JavaScript comes with a lot of batteries included (despite the claim that it doesn’t have a standard library).
 For example: You can handle arrays, objects, iterate over keys and values, split strings, filter, map, have prototypical inheritance and so on and so forth.
 All that is built into the JavaScript engine.
 WebAssembly comes with _nothing_, except arithmetic.
-Whenever you use any of these higher-level concepts in a language that compiles to WebAssembly, that code will have to be bundled into your binary, which is one of the big causes for big WebAssembly binary.
+Whenever you use any of these higher-level concepts in a language that compiles to WebAssembly, the underpinning code will have to get bundled into your binary, which is one of the causes for big WebAssembly binaries.
 Of course those functions will only have to be included once, so bigger projects will benefit more from Wasm’s small binary representation than small modules.

 Not all of these advantages are equally available or important in any given scenario.
-However, AssemblyScript is known to generate rather small WebAssembly binaries and I was curious how it can hold up in terms of speed and size with equivalent JavaScript.
+However, AssemblyScript is known to generate rather small WebAssembly binaries and I was curious how it can hold up in terms of speed and size with _directly_ comparable JavaScript.

 ## Porting to AssemblyScript